CUB-Geomicrobiology/syllabus/README.md

 ### Late Work Policy

 Students and teams are responsible for handing in work on time.
-Work that is turned in one day late will be marked down by 25%.
-Work turned in thereafter (and until the final day of class) will be marked down by 50%.
-No late work will be accepted after the final day of class.
+Work that is turned in one day late (i.e. within 24 hours after the deadline) will be marked down by 25%.
+Work turned in up to a week late will be marked down by 50% but you must let me know when to expect your work or I will reserve the right to deduct points.
+If you are having trouble with an assignment, please talk with me ahead of time.
+No late work will be accepted more than a week after an assignment deadline or after the last day of classes.

 ## Tips for success